cx-designers/demo-repository/src/java-app-development-services.md

 - infoItem: Beyond development, we ensure long-term success through comprehensive support and maintenance, staying updated with Java advancements.
 Partner with us to experience Java app development where reliability meets innovation, turning your vision into reality.

-devBgImg: "/assets/img/bg-Java-App-Development-Services.png"
+devBgImg: "/assets/img/java-app-development.png"
-devBgAlt : "bg-Java-App-Development-Services"
+devBgAlt : "Java app development"

 secSubTitle: "What We Provide"
 secTitle: "Core Services of Java App Development Services"